dotnet/machinelearning-samples/samples/csharp/getting-started/Clustering_Iris/READMe.md

 MLContext mlContext = new MLContext(seed: 1);  //Seed set to any number so you have a deterministic environment

 // STEP 1: Common data loading configuration
-IDataView fullData = mlContext.Data.ReadFromTextFile(path: DataPath,
+IDataView fullData = mlContext.Data.LoadFromTextFile(path: DataPath,
                                                 columns:new[]
                                                             {
                                                                 new TextLoader.Column(DefaultColumnNames.Label, DataKind.Single, 0),